huan/docker-simple-mail-forwarder/README.md

   - Format: `SMF_POSTFIXMASTER_service__name__type__parameter_name=value` Please note the double underscore `__` to differentiate service and type (which require a `/` as separation symbol) and the single underscore `_` used only by parameter names.
   - Example: `SMF_POSTFIXMASTER_submission__inet__smtpd__recipient_restrictions=permit_mynetworks,permit_sasl_authenticated,reject` will call `postconf -P submission/inet/smtpd/recipient_restrictions=permit_mynetworks,permit_sasl_authenticated,reject` and add the option.

+### Logging
+The default log configuration of postfix is sending all log entries to `/dev/stdout`.
+Because file logs are important in some cases, SMF allows overriding the default log configuration of postfix.

+- `SMF_POSTFIXLOG` will edit postfix logging configuration
+  - Format: `SMF_POSTFIXLOG=value`
+  - Example: `SMF_POSTFIXLOG=/var/log/postfix.log` will call `postconf maillog_file="/var/log/postfix.log"`

+Attention: The logfile path must start with "/var".

+When you wish to rotate logs, look at the `postfix logrotate` command in the [official documentation](http://www.postfix.org/MAILLOG_README.html#logrotate).

 Helper Scripts
 --------------------